CCob/Volumiser/README.md

 ![Volumiser Interactive GUI](Volumiser.gif)

-Volumiser would not be possible without the brilliant [DiscUtils](https://github.com/DiscUtils/DiscUtils) project that does most of the heavy lifting parsing volumes and file systems within the virtual disks.
+Volumiser would not be possible without the brilliant [DiscUtils](https://github.com/DiscUtils/DiscUtils) project and the fork from [LTRData](https://github.com/LTRData/DiscUtils/) that do most of the heavy lifting parsing volumes and file systems within the virtual disks.
 Whilst the EBS volume support is a feature added as part of volumiser, this also leverages this excellent library to add this particular disk image format.

 Volumiser supports the following disk image formats:

 * Amazon EBS Snapshots
 * Direct Raw Disk (a la NinjaCopy)
-* VHDX
 * VMDK
 * VHD
 * VHDX
+* VDI
+* IMG

 along with the following file systems: